-Accurate position, navigation, and timing (PNT) is necessary for the functioning of many critical infrastructure sectors.
+Accurate positioning, navigation, and timing (PNT) is necessary for the functioning of many critical infrastructure sectors.
 Precision timing is particularly important and is primarily provided through the Global Positioning System (GPS).
 However, GPS’ space-based signals are low-power and unencrypted, making them susceptible to both intentional and unintentional disruption.

-To address GPS vulnerabilities in critical infrastructure, S&T’s Position, Navigation, and Timing (PNT) Program has a multi-pronged approach of conducting vulnerability and impact assessments, developing mitigations, exploring complementary timing technologies, and engaging with industry through outreach events and meetings.
+To address GPS vulnerabilities in critical infrastructure, S&T’s Positioning, Navigation, and Timing (PNT) Program has a multi-pronged approach of conducting vulnerability and impact assessments, developing mitigations, exploring complementary timing technologies, and engaging with industry through outreach events and meetings.
 Through these sustained efforts, the goal of the program is to increase the resiliency of critical infrastructure to GPS vulnerabilities in the future.

 Examples of measures that can be taken to enhance resiliency can be found in the following DHS best practice documents released via the Industrial Control Systems Cyber Emergency Response Team (ICS-CERT):